bryanMartinez136/NBody-Calculations/README.md

 Compile the code, ensuring you have CUDA installed and properly configured on your system.

 shell
-Copy code
 nvcc nbody.cu -o nbody
 Run the executable with the desired number of time steps:

 shell
-Copy code
 ./nbody <number_of_timesteps>
 Output
 The simulation outputs the positions of particles at each time step in PDB format.
 These positions represent the simulated trajectory of the bodies.

-License
-This code is provided under an unspecified license.
-Please refer to the code's license or contact the author for more information.